tasukuyoshioka/hoshizuna/README.md

 ## Features

-- **Format Support:** Load 3D models in STL, OBJ (geometry only), or SVG formats directly from your local drive.
+- **Format Support:** Load 3D models in STL, OBJ (with vertex colors), or SVG (limited support) formats directly from your local drive.
 - **Dome View (Dome Master):** Opens a separate child window in dome master format.
 Displaying this window in full screen allows projection across the entire dome screen.
 - **Control Modes:**
   - **Orbit Mode:** Rotate and pan the camera angle around the model using the mouse.
   - **Fly Mode:** Freely move through the 3D space using keyboard shortcuts (`W`, `A`, `S`, `D`, `Q`, `E`, `R`, `F`, and arrow keys).
 - **Environment Editing:** Customize background colors, equirectangular background images, ambient/directional/hemisphere lights, and output resolution.
-- **Terminal (Commander):** Automated animation playback based on sequential or parallel command queues (camera coordinates, rotation, easing, pause, and object transformations).
+- **Terminal:** Automated animation playback based on sequential or parallel command queues (camera coordinates, rotation, easing, pause, and object transformations).
 - **Video Recording:** Record and export your automated command sequences as `.webm` videos directly from the browser.

 ## How to Use